Apply VIA UCAS - Full Time

 Professional artists from the creative industries, who are experts in their field, teach on our degree.
 They can offer not only detailed and thorough information, but also personal experience and insight into the performance industry as it stands today.

-- Angharad Lee (Director)
+- Angharad Lee (Acting)

 - Luke Hereford (Director)

 - Rhian Morgan (Voice)

 - Tonya Smith (Acting)